Methodology

 Raw values in each category are converted to percentile ranks (0-100) across all current members of Congress.
 This handles the wildly different scales between categories (dollars vs. count vs. percentage) and is robust to skewed distributions where a few members dominate.

 When data for a category is unavailable, that category's weight is redistributed proportionally among the remaining categories.
-A "confidence score" indicates how many of the six signals were available.
+A "confidence score" indicates how many of the eight signals were available (0-1).

 Legal Disclaimer